joergkrause/nyaf/README.md

 * I want to have a simple template language, that avoids clunky map, reduce, filter stuff within the HTML.
 * I want to use TypeScript from the beginning.
 * I want to have a very small package.
-* I want to use webpack and other common tools.
+* I want to use WebPack and other common tools.
+* I want to use standards, no weird CLI, no vendor lock in.
-* I want to use decorators for controlling stuff, not code within  the component.
+* I want to use smart decorators for controlling stuff, not code within the component, for separation of concerns style.

 ## Approach